dimsumlabs/dsl-wall/README.md

 *dsl-wall* is an IRC client setup which auto starts on a Raspberry Pi Zero.
-On certain user actions, hooks are executed which trigger devices in the space.
+On certain user actions, hooks are executed.
+They trigger devices in the space, such as the lights or a printer.

 See also our wiki entry about [IRC][1].